hieuchi911/hieuchi911.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Model (fine-tuned with Llama as the teacher on the PubMedQA dataset) Evaluation Results on Truthful QA and Hotpot QA for Q&A task
+    Model (fine-tuned with Llama as the teacher on the PubMedQA dataset).
+Evaluation Results on Truthful QA and Hotpot QA for Q&A task
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">